msaif41/HHUSA/README.md

 Questions answered after data cleaning, exploration and analysis:

 <ul>
-<li>Is there a geographic location within the US that most of our individual donors come
+<li><i>Is there a geographic location within the US that most of our individual donors come
 from?
 Are there areas in the country we don't see any donors from?
-Do our social media posts or fundraisers calling for donations hit these areas with little to no donors?</li>
+Do our social media posts or fundraisers calling for donations hit these areas with little to no donors?</i></li>

 <br> Most individual donations are coming from Georgia, Texas, California and New York.
 There is at least one donor from every state.